datalad-handbook/book/docs/intro/installation.rst

    Afterwards, proceed with your installation as described in the installation instructions for Linux.

 Using DataLad on Windows has a few peculiarities.
-There is a dedicated summary, :ref:`ohnowindows` with an overview.
 In general, DataLad can feel a bit sluggish on non-WSL2 Windows systems.
 This is due to various filesystem issues that also affect the version control system :term:`Git` itself, which DataLad relies on.
 The core functionality of DataLad works, and you should be able to